open-cluster-management-io/policy-collection/README.md

 ## Syncing policy-collection to a cluster

-Make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [kustomize](https://kustomize.io/) installed, and that you are logged into your hub cluster in terminal.
+Make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and that you are logged into your hub cluster in terminal.

 Run `kubectl create ns policies` to create a "policies" ns on hub.
 If you prefer to call the namespace something else, you can run `kubectl create ns <custom ns>` instead.